 KIPP Texas utilizes the Anonymous Alerts® system for electronic reporting of bullying and/or threats.
 The system is available 24 hours a day and 7 days a week.
 Anonymous Alerts® has both mobile apps and web-based reporting options, both of which are available to students in English and Spanish.

-Students, parents and staff can download the Anonymous Alerts® app for free and gain access with a simple activation code to place reports directly to school officials.
-Link to access the system: www.anonymousalerts.com/kipptexas.
+The link to access the system: www.anonymousalerts.com/kipptexas or by using the QR code: